 As a human you know what you are undertaking, you understand how much time will be spent in the car, the ever-changing climates and scenery, and the new noises and smells that will be encountered.
 Conversely, your dog lives in the moment, it does not think ahead.
 It cannot anticipate that it will be in a long car ride.

-And, even the most seasoned car-riding dog may not be comfortable stuffed in the back seat of a car for 12 hours as you traverse the country.
+And, even the most seasoned car-riding dog may not be comfortable if it's stuffed in the back seat of a car for 12 hours as you traverse the country.
 It would help if you have prepared your dog for the trip before it rolls around so that if an emergency comes up, you can predict how your dog will handle it.

 What Does Your Dog Need?